 - Vegetables: I use green onion, fresh baby spinach and red pepper because I love the color combination.
 Other good options are mushrooms, tomatoes, zucchini.
 I suggest sauteing the mushrooms and zucchini first, though, because they have such a high water content.
 Finely chop any vegetable you use.

 - Cheese: Use any combination of Cheddar, Monterey Jack, smoked Gouda, Swiss, Mozzarella.
 You can also try feta, goat cheese or ricotta.

 - Meat: Chopped cooked bacon, sausages and ham are all good options.

 - Herbs: Try fresh or dried basil, thyme, cilantro, oregano, parsley or dill.

 - Seasonings: You can add curry powder, garlic powder, taco seasoning, a pinch of smoked paprika, cayenne pepper, coriander or dried herbs.
 A tablespoon or so of olive tepanade would be amazing too if you like olives.
 I like to add 1/2 tsp of Dijon mustard to the egg mixture.

 - Make Ahead:

-- To bake next day: Make casserole.
+- For an overnight breakfast casserole: Make casserole.
 Cover tightly and place in fridge.
 Bake the next day.
 If cold from, fridge, casserole will need an extra few minutes to bake.

 - To freeze, Cut casserole into squares and place them on flat pan in a single layer.
 Put in freezer to flash freeze for about 40 minutes.
-Transfer squares to a ziploc bag or sealed container to freeze for up to 2 months.
-To reheat, wrap individual square or muffin in paper towel and heat for 45 seconds.
+Transfer squares to a ziploc bag or airtight container to freeze for up to 2 months.
+To reheat, wrap individual square or muffin in paper towel and heat for 45 seconds in the microwave.
 Check, then add more time as needed in 10 second intervals.
 Once you know what works for you, memorize it for next time!